 - Select Custom Questions for the feedback form type.

-- Enter your own custom questions or select pre-saved questions from the dropdown list.
+- Enter your own custom questions or select up to 20 pre-saved questions from the dropdown list.

 - Click the Preview button.